What is gluten, and why is it harmful?

 What Makes Wheat Addictive and Fattening

 Whole wheat bread has a glycaemic index of 72.
 It increases blood sugar as much as or more than table sugar or sucrose.
-High glycemic index foods make people store belly fat.
+High-glycemic index foods can cause people to store belly fat.
 Increased sugar levels in the body trigger inflammation, cause fatty liver disease and eventually lead to obesity, pre-diabetes and diabetes.

-Modern wheat contains very high levels of a super starch called amylopectin A, making bread fluffy, increasing the starch content and contributing to added weight gain.
+Modern wheat contains very high levels of a super starch called amylopectin A, which makes bread fluffy, increases the starch content, and contributes to added weight gain.
 In addition, wheat also contains proteins called "exorphins."
 They are like the endorphins you get from a runner's high.
 They bind to the opioid receptors, creating a mild morphine-like effect.

 The wheat polypeptides are absorbed into the bloodstream and cross the blood-brain barrier.
 They are called "gluteomorphins," after "gluten" and "morphine."
 This high encourages the body to binge on bread, pasta, cookies, cakes and pastries.